Barry Morgan (bishop)

-Barry Cennydd Morgan KStJ (born 31 January 1947) is a Welsh from Neath, Wales who, from 2003 to Jan 2017, was Archbishop of Wales.
+Barry Cennydd Morgan (born 31 January 1947) is a retired Welsh Anglican bishop from Neath, Wales who, from 2003 to Jan 2017, was Archbishop of Wales.
 He was both Primate and Metropolitan of the Church in Wales; Morgan was the Bishop of Bangor from 1992 to 1999, and was the Bishop of Llandaff from 1999 until his retirement in January 2017.
-He was the longest serving archbishop in the entire Anglican Communion.
+He was the longest serving archbishop in the entire Anglican Communion, at the time of his retirement.

 Early life and education

 Morgan was born on 31 January 1947 in Neath, Wales.
 He studied history at University College, London, and graduated with a Bachelor of Arts (BA) degree in 1969.
 In 1970, he entered Westcott House, Cambridge, an Anglican theological college in the Liberal Catholic tradition, to train for ordination.
 During this time, he also studied theology at Selwyn College, Cambridge, and graduated from the University of Cambridge with BA degree in 1972; as per tradition, his BA was promoted to a Master of Arts (MA Cantab) degree in 1974.
 He was awarded a Doctor of Philosophy (PhD) degree from the University of Wales in 1986.